Brandwatch vs Meltwater Comparison

 How each platform shares data with external systems reflects its architecture and target buyer.

 Brandwatch exposes six distinct APIs covering analysis, data upload, consumer research, measure, publish, and engage.
 CRM integrations include Salesforce, HubSpot, Zendesk, and ServiceNow.
 The platform runs on AWS and GCP with SSO support.
-However, API access appears to be licensed separately from core plans.
+API access appears to be licensed separately from core plans.

 Meltwater provides a REST API with native connectors for Power BI, Looker Data Studio, and Domo.
 The Mira AI assistant is exposed as a remote MCP server for integration with Claude Desktop and OpenAI's API.
 A Bring Your Own Content feature lets customers push first-party data into Meltwater's enrichment pipeline.
 API limits are tier-dependent, with core packages capped at 30,000 documents per month.